1. DEBT RELIEF

 You’ve probably seen ads on television telling you that “you now have the right” to settle your credit card debt, or touting a “new government program” to help with credit card debt.
 The fact is you have always had the right to negotiate debt with creditors (but they are not obligated to work with you).
 The government will not cancel your credit card debt, but there are other ways to get credit card debt relief.

 Credit card debt solutions are designed to help make your debts more manageable.
-There are different forms of credit card debt help, depending on the severity of your problem.
+There are different types of credit card debt help, depending on the severity of your problem.
 Here are three options:

 • Debt management